Ringing Your Cash Register

 Then We Look For The "Pace"

 Assuming that we get a non-zero response rate, of course, we always want more leads and appointments.
-So, just as seconding a nomination is as important as the nomination itself, we then look for the second and third -- and more -- appointments, while all along we're modifying the script, teasing the data base, and working the communcations issues.
+So, just as seconding a nomination is as important as the nomination itself, we then look for the second and third -- and more -- appointments, while all along we're modifying the script elements, teasing the data base, and working the communcations issues.
 Hopefully, at some point, we get a sense of the pace: how many hours (or dials or contacts,) per appointment are we taking.

 In some case, one appointment every four hours is good, in other cases one appointment every hour is good.
 In other cases it might take ten hours of calling to get a good lead.
-Whether it's cost-effective for you depends on your close rate and your margins, so there is no rule of thumb (which is why the success criteria is discussed in the Telemarketing Plan.)
+Whether it's cost-effective for you depends on your close rate and your margin, so there is no rule of thumb (which is why the success criteria is discussed in the Telemarketing Plan.)
 But the trial will reveal, at some point, whether we're able to generate appointments for you, how much on average they're going to cost, and how much you're going to make.

 We Also Look At The Quality

 As important as the number of appointments is, the quality of the appointments is equally important.
-If we get you a hundred appointments, but you can't make any money on them, what good have we done?
+If we get you a hundred appointments, but you can't close them or make any money on them, what good have we done?
 On the other hand, if we get you one appointment, and it closes for a $100K net profit, do you really care that we only got one?
 Maybe, maybe not.
 But success is a function of both quantity and quality, and we are driven to maximize both.

 Ultimately, What Matters Is Your Profitability